-Our Supplier Code of Conduct is made publicly available to suppliers on our website and formal acceptance of this policy by suppliers is a prerequisite to contracting and tendering with Teva.
+Our Supplier Code of Conduct is made publicly available to suppliers on our website and formal acceptance of this policy by suppliers is a pre-requisite to contracting and tendering with Teva.
+Suppliers who were not willing to accept our Supplier Code of Conduct have been excluded from Teva's sourcing processes.
 The PSCI Principles, which are aligned with our Supplier Code of Conduct, are aligned with the UN Global Compact Principles.